ARD DOKO (b.1991, NL)

 Doko's paintings are shown in various exhibitions throughout Europe and the USA and are getting appreciated in multiple art segments.

-In 2017 he became a selected artist and art-blogger for Amsterdam Street Art.
+In 2017 he became Chief-editor for Amsterdam Street Art.

 Besides showcasing his artwork around the world, the young artist is also known for setting up community art projects.